Contractor Comment: Arson attack ends wretched baling campaign

 Despite the testing weather, Daniel managed to hit his annual 12,000-bale target, most of which was silage.
 Miraculously, he even managed to make some hay.

-“We’ve sold about 300 bales of hay so far, which has helped recoup the cost of silage wrap.
+“We’ve sold about 300 bales so far, which has helped recoup the cost of silage wrap.
 And we’ve tucked a few in the back of the shed, which I’ll happily forget about until a lean year.”

-The abundance of grass has driven decisions to increase stock numbers and cut down on fodder beet, with the crop not part of the rotation for the first time in a decade.
+An abundance of grass has driven decisions to increase stock numbers and cut down on fodder beet, with the crop not part of the rotation for the first time in a decade.

-Though it tended to yield well, and the contractor was well geared up with three trailed machines, he could do nothing about the dodgy weather – conditions only made worse given the farm’s undulating ground.
+Though it tended to yield well, and the contractor was well geared up with three trailed harvesters, he could do nothing about the dodgy weather – conditions only made worse given the farm’s undulating ground.

 “The ideal approach would be to have a small harvester of our own to lift only when we need it – but we’ve got too much other stuff going on.”